-While there are manual ways to calculate the power supply requirements using the TDP of your individual components, this can be challenging and a bit misleading because TDP does not equate to normal operating load of the components and also it does not factor in high load scenarios where the power draw can surpass the TDP.
+While there are manual ways to calculate the power supply requirements using the TDP of your individual components, this can be challenging and a bit misleading because TDP does not equate to a normal operating load of the components, and also it does not factor in high load scenarios where the power draw can surpass the TDP.

 Power Supply Efficiency

-Ideally you should look for a power supply with the 80PLUS certification which you can read about here.
+Ideally, you should look for a power supply with the 80PLUS certification, which you can read about here.

 Image: 80 Plus Efficiency Level Certifications.
 Source: Wikipedia

-Basically, this certification states that its certified power supply units will at least maintain an 80% efficiency at all load levels, even on the most basic 80 Plus certification.
+This certification states that its certified power supply units will at least maintain an 80% efficiency at all load levels, even on the most basic 80 Plus certification.

-The bronze, silver, gold, platinum and titanium further improve on the basic efficiency by reaching even 94-96% on the 80 Plus Titanium certification.
+The bronze, silver, gold, platinum, and titanium further improve on the basic efficiency by reaching even 94-96% on the 80 Plus Titanium certification.